dulpneto/facial_expression_and_network_impairment/README.md

 ### Data Preprocessing

 To preprocess the raw data, run the `1_data_preprocessing.ipynb` notebook.
-This will generate the processed data files in the `data/processed` directory.

 ### Model Training

 To train the models, run the `2_model_training_experiment_parameters.ipynb` and `3_model_training_webrtc_internals.ipynb` notebooks.
 These notebooks will save the trained models and training logs.

-### Model Evaluation

-To evaluate the trained models, run the `4_model_evaluation.ipynb` notebook.
-This will generate evaluation metrics and visualizations.

 ## Acknowledgments